wirebits/RPI02W-Setup-Manual/README.md

 ```
 20. Save it and close the file.
 21. Download `ssh` file and put in the SD Card.
-22. It want to add more networks so that your Raspberry Pi Zero 2 W, add `wpa_supplicant.conf` after editing in the SD Card.
+22. It want to add more networks so that your Raspberry Pi Zero 2 W can connect to many networks as in the range then, add `wpa_supplicant.conf` after editing in the SD Card.
 23. Eject the Micro SD Card from the computer.
 24. Put the Micro SD Card in Raspberry Pi Zero 2 W.
 25. Power it by connecting to the `PWR IN` pin.